hamk-business-information-technology/os/HAMK_BASIC_Software_Chocolatey_BYOD.md

 code --install-extension ms-vscode-remote.vscode-remote-extensionpack
 ```
 ## Further Actions
- ***Upon successfull installation of the above mentioned programs, you will come accross the following two windows:***
+ ***Upon successfull installation of the above mentioned programs, you will come across the following two windows:***

 ### Create GitHub Account
 If you already have a **GitHub account**, you can sign in and if you don't have one, you can create a new GitHub account.
 Please use your personal email id to create a GitHub account.